Kimi1407/BookNest/README.md

 ## About

 BookNest is a web application that helps readers discover books they'll love.
-Users create a profile based on their reading preferences, and the platform uses a hybrid recommendation algorithm — combining content-based and collaborative filtering — to suggest books tailored to each user.
+Users create a profile based on their reading preferences, and the platform uses a hybrid recommendation algorithm; combining content-based and collaborative filtering to suggest books tailored to each user.
 Originally built as a school group project using React and the Google Books API.

 ---